-2.5 Do not use the aufs storage driver (Scored)
+2.5 Ensure aufs storage driver is not used (Scored)

-Do not use 'aufs' as storage driver for your Docker instance.
+Do not use aufs as storage driver for your Docker instance.

-The 'aufs' storage driver is the oldest storage driver.
-It is based on a Linux kernel patch-set that is unlikely to be merged into the main Linux kernel. 'aufs' driver is also known to cause some serious kernel crashes. 'aufs' just has legacy support from Docker.
-Most importantly, 'aufs' is not a supported driver in many Linux distributions using latest Linux kernels.
+The aufs storage driver is the oldest storage driver.
+It is based on a Linux kernel patch-set that is unlikely to be merged into the main Linux kernel. aufs driver is also known to cause some serious kernel crashes. aufs just has legacy support from Docker.
+Most importantly, aufs is not a supported driver in many Linux distributions using latest Linux kernels.

-Execute the below command and verify that 'aufs' is not used as storage driver:
+Execute the below command and verify that aufs is not used as storage driver:

+'''

-docker info | grep -e "^Storage Driver:\saufs\s\$"
+docker info | grep -e "^Storage Driver:\saufs\s$"

+'''

-Do not explicitly use 'aufs' as storage driver.
+Do not explicitly use aufs as storage driver.